XxRemsteelexX/glenn-portfolio/README.md

 - Last 2 versions of major browsers
 - Actively maintained browsers

-## Contributing

-This is a personal portfolio project.
-However, if you find bugs or have suggestions:

-1. Open an issue describing the problem or enhancement
-2. Fork the repository
-3. Create a feature branch
-4. Submit a pull request with detailed description

 ## License

 This project is private and proprietary.
 All rights reserved.